 Visual Differences Between Labrador Retrievers and Golden Retrievers

 A Quick Overview

-Let’s look at critical points for each breed.
+Let’s look at critical points in our quick overview of the Labrador Retriever vs Golden Retriever.
 Although they are very similar, we have learned key differences that separate one from the other.

 Labs and Golden Retrievers are structurally similar.
 However, the most notable difference between the two is coat color.
 As mentioned above, they were both bred to be fetching dogs for hunters.
 When an animal was shot, the dogs would retrieve them—hence the name.
 Their responsibilities required them to have robust, solid figures and high energy.

 Golden Retrievers get their name honestly.
 They come only in medium-length coats of gold, ranging from dark to light.
 Their fur can be wavy or straight and tends to feather out on the legs, ears, and underbelly.
 They do shed quite heavily and benefit from regular brushing.